 Prescriptions are sent to your pharmacy of choice- this can be one that you pick up from, or one that offers delivery to your home.
 You can use your insurance for the cost of medication, or if you don’t have insurance, find a low cost option with your team.

-- Your symptoms as told by you, in addition to:
+- Your symptoms as told by you (during your first Remedy appointment), in addition to:

 - A blood pressure value for you in the last six months (from your primary care doctor, at home, or at a local pharmacy)